HackCampus/website-2017/pages/startups/process.md

 We gather every company's requirements regarding technologies, skillset and diversity.

-Based on the data we receive from students, and the specific requirements of each company, we make sure that you only speak to candidates that are suited for your role.
+Based on the data we receive from students, and the specific requirements of each company, we make sure that you only speak to candidates that are suited to your role.

 ## 3. You interview the candidates.